Join us in Loving and Serving

 Giving Opportunities

-Sunday, March 9 + Sunday, March 16
+Sunday, February 22 + Sunday, March 1

 In partnership with First Presbyterian Church, CtK is providing Easter baskets for approximately 230 children at LaSalle Park Homes, El Campito, and Hope for the Hungry.
 Bring in items to fill the baskets and help us bring joy to children in our community.
 Shopping lists and collection boxes will be available in the narthex on Sunday and throughout the week.